kowordidi/RhythmTap/readme.md

 ### todo
-* tests for man_file
+* tests for man_file (I don't know how, because I don't know how it works)
-* get the updated snap function to work
+* My program should work for up to 32nd notes.
+So I'll have to adjust the grid generation accordingly
-* make the updated snap function readable
+* Also, I'll need multiple triplet grids and maybe more.
+Have to think about it...